 Make sure you are a product that is finite.
 For instance, a subscription to a pet food company would make much more sense than a television company.
 Know your product and use that to your advantage.

-It is also wise to really understand your customer.
-We all know some women couldn’t have enough things to wear or shoes to stuff in a closet, so a subscription for them to your site lets them feel like they belong to the group.
+It is also wise to really understand your digital customer journey map.
+We all know some women don’t have enough things to wear or shoes to stuff in a closet, so a subscription for them to your site lets them feel like they belong to the group.
 Men on the other hand don’t always enjoy their browsing time going over the latest fashions, so cater to their needs.
 Sports blogs, new grilling gear, and basic shopping needs might be a little more up their alley.